 - When making a complaint you will need to supply all the information indicated by this form.
 You do not need to use the form, but it may enable your complaint to be processed more quickly if you do so.
 A guide to the procedures for handling complaints is shown below.

 A guide to the procedures for handling complaints is shown below.

 Complaints about the actions or omissions of the Authority must be sent to:

 E-mail: [email protected]

-For complaints about the actions of an entity that is regulated by the Authority please click here where the entity is regulated under the Financial Services Act 2008 and here where the entity is regulated under the Insurance Act 2008.
+Or, if you have a complaint about the actions of any entity that is regulated by the Authority under either the Financial Services Act 2008 or the Insurance Act 2008 please click here.